CamSoper/casoper-staging/casoper-playground/dotnet-sdk-azure-sample-readme.md

 ms.assetid:
 ---

-# Azure management libraries for .NET sample overview
+# Azure management libraries for .NET sample instructions

 This article describes the prerequisites and authentication required for running the samples for the Azure management libraries for .NET.